23 million would lose health insurance under Republican bill: CBO

 One amendment would allow states to opt out of a popular Obamacare provision that prevents insurers from charging people with pre-existing conditions higher rates, as well as one that required insurers to cover 10 essential health benefits such as maternity care and prescription drugs.

+The CBO found that the amendment would cause instability in the individual insurance market for about a sixth of the population because it would become difficult or impossible for less healthy people to purchase comprehensive coverage.
+However, the agency found that healthy people could purchase insurance with relatively low premiums.

-Another amendment allocates an additional $8-billion over five years to help people with pre-existing conditions cover medical costs.
+Another amendment allocates an additional $8-billion over five years to help people with pre-existing conditions cover medical costs but the CBO said it would not significantly help sick people pay their premiums.

-Trump promised to repeal Obamacare immediately upon taking office in January but replacing the program that provided health insurance to 20 million people poses political risks.

-Hospitals could lose significant revenue because far fewer people will have insurance and insurers are worried about the affordability of the tax structure and proposed major changes in Medicaid financing.
+Some Republicans, including House Speaker Paul Ryan, said the report showed the legislation met key goals, including driving down premiums and lowering the deficit.

+The CBO said premiums would fall for younger people and rise for older people in states that did not request waivers for an overall decline of about 4 percent.
+In states that made moderate changes to their markets, representing about one-third of the U.S. population, premiums would fall 20 percent on average.